 6.2.1 Test subjects.
-We focus on eight commonly used cryptographic algorithms that span a variety of use cases for cryptographic software: AES and SHA512 are widely used primitives for encryption and hashing, respectively; poly1305 and salsa20 are the default primitives used for authenticated encryption in the popular cryptographic library libsodium; and ed25519 and x25519 are elliptic-curve primitives.
-We also analyze the HMAC and stream-XOR constructions to see any leakage effects from higher-level cryptographic operations.
+We focus on eight commonly used cryptographic algorithms that span a variety of use cases for cryptographic software: AES and SHA512 are widely used primitives for encryption and hashing, respectively; poly1305 and salsa20 are the default primitives used for authenticated encryption in the popular cryptographic library libsodium; and Ed25519 and X25519 are elliptic-curve primitives.
+We also analyze the HMAC and stream-XOR constructions to study leaks in higher-level cryptographic operations.

-We test the implementations of these algorithms from five different cryptographic libraries: libsodium [40], a popular cryptographic library written in C and designed for ease-of-use and safe defaults; cryptlib [14] and libnettle [49] as alternative libraries also written in C, to compare results between different implementations; Rust Crypto [55] to examine how the high level safety guarantees provided by Rust [43] may affect leakage results; and libjade [22], a library written in the Jasmin secure assembly language [4] and verified to be constant-time.
+We test the implementations of these algorithms from five different cryptographic libraries: libsodium [40], a popular cryptographic library written in C and designed for ease-of-use and safe defaults; cryptlib [15] and libnettle [49] as alternative libraries also written in C, to compare results between different implementations; Rust Crypto [55] to examine how the high level safety guarantees provided by Rust [43] may affect leakage results; and libjade [22], a library written in the Jasmin secure assembly language [3] and verified to be constant-time.

-We compiled each library with their respective default settings and compilers.4 Since some libraries only implement a subset of the studied algorithms, this results in 25 different cryptographic implementations.
-For each implementation, we manually created a wrapper function that (1) runs the algorithm implementation, and (2) annotates the algorithm inputs as secret or public for LMTEST.
+We compiled each library with their respective default settings and compilers.5 Since some libraries only implement a subset of the studied algorithms, this results in 25 different cryptographic implementations.
+For each implementation, we manually created a wrapper function that (1) runs the algorithm implementation, and (2) annotates the algorithm inputs as secret or public for LMTest.

-6.2.2 Experimental setup.
-For each of the test subjects, we use LM-TEST to test their security against all the leakage models from §6.1.
-Specifically, for each test subject trg and leakage model M, we use LMTEST to (a) generate 100 test cases, where each test case consists of a pair of low-equivalent initial states, (b) run trg for all test cases and collect the leakage traces generated by the model M, and (c) analyze the leakage traces for leaks (i.e., checking if the traces for a single test case are different).
+- 6.2.2 Experimental setup.
+For each of the test subjects, we use LM-Test to test their security against all the leakage models from §6.1.
+Specifically, for each test subject trg and leakage model M, we use LMTest to (a) generate 100 test cases, where each test case consists of a pair of low-equivalent initial states, (b) run trg for all test cases and collect the leakage traces generated by the model M, and (c) analyze the leakage traces for leaks (i.e., checking if the traces for a single test case are different).
 For each test subject and leakage model, we impose a total timeout of 240 minutes and a per-test-case timeout of 30 minutes, and stop the testing whenever one of the timeouts expires.
-We ran our testing campaign on an Intel Xeon Gold 6132 running Ubuntu 22.04.2 LTS.
+We ran our testing campaign on an Intel Xeon Gold 6132 running Ubuntu 22.04.2 LTS. - 6.2.3 Assessment.

-6.2.3 Assessment.
 Table 1 summarizes the results of our testing campaign.
 The overall finding is that all the analyzed implementations leak.
 This confirms that the optimization proposals studied in [60], if implemented, could potentially introduce security issues in modern cryptographic implementations.
-The testing campaign also highlights several important observations:
+The testing campaign also highlights several important observations: - For the majority of leakage clauses and implementations, LMTEST can already detect leaks under the SEQ prediction clause. - There are several cases, however, where LMTEST can only detect leaks under the speculative prediction clauses (e.g., computation reuse optimizations in libnettle, rust-crypto, and libjade).
+This indicates that, similarly to what happens in Spectre attacks [35], the interplay between speculative execution and microarchitectural optimizations can weaken the security of implementations.